 People who come into your life for a lifetime make your life easier and help you get closer to your authentic self.
 They remain a part of your life and walk with you, hand-in-hand in every way.
 These relationships usually end only when one or the other person dies.

-You can read our detailed article around at here.
+You can read our detailed article about ‘relationship for a reason, a season or a lifetime’ at here.

 Life is a journey.
 You are the only one living your life, and you must continue living it in the best way possible.
 People will come and go.
 Some of them will leave you shattered and vice-versa.
 It’s your job to take responsibility for everything that happens in your life.
 Love people, leave them better than before, and let them go if they want to.
 Most importantly, accept them with grace when they accept you.